 There are plenty of ways to consume cannabis but some are more user-friendly than others.
 Whether you’re a new medical marijuana user or a new recreational user, tinctures are a great place to start your cannabis journey.
 What is a tincture without the cannabis?
 They are any medicine made by dissolving a drug in alcohol.
 We’ll go over everything you need to know about a cannabis tincture including how they’re made, used and stored.

 Tinctures are made with high percentage alcohol and they come in glass bottles with droppers.
 As a result, the cannabis tincture is one of the best methods of consumption for precise dosing.

-Similar to edibles, tinctures are consumed orally.
-In fact, tinctures can be used sublingually, orally or used to infuse just about any dish you want.
-Best of all, tinctures are faster acting than your typical edible.
+A tincture can vary in effect depending on if it is used sublingually, orally or used to infuse just about any dish you want.
+Sublingual is usually the fastest acting but all tinctures are faster acting than your typical edible.
 So you won’t have to wait two to three hours just to find out your medicine didn’t work.
 You should be able to tell shortly after a dose of tincture whether or not you’ll need more.

 Despite their convenience, cannabis tinctures are rarely talked about.
 Prior to prohibition, it was the most common form of medical cannabis in the United States.

 Today, most attention goes to other methods of consuming cannabis like smoking and the ever-growing cannabis concentrate market.
 However, interest in alternative forms of consumption has been growing over the past few years.
 As a result, you can find cannabis tinctures at just about any medical marijuana dispensary in the country.

 Before you purchase your tincture, you should know what’s available to you and what will work best.
 The three most common forms of cannabis tincture contain THC, CBD or various combinations of the two in ratios like 1:1.